GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 functional programmers write `f2(f1());`.
 Thus, the *[function composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science))* becomes the crucial primitive used to make abstractions in the functional world.
+The other way to achieve sequential execution is a chain of variable definitions.
+The whole point of you can not write `f1(); f2();` is to make you to thread the value returned by a function through the all chain of computations.

 Functional programmers invented many ways to compose various things with each other.
 For example, being a statically-typed language, Haskell has